mesosphere-backup/time-series-demo/offline/README.md

 ![K8S deployment](../img/k8s-deployment.png)

-Once you're done, you can remove the RC and service with `kubectl delete rc offlinereporting-rc && kubectl delete service offlinereporting-service`.

 In order to access the Web UI all you have to do is visit the following URL (with `$DCOS_DASHBOARD_FQHN` being your DCOS cluster dashboard URL):

     http://$DCOS_DASHBOARD_FQHN/service/kubernetes/api/v1/proxy/namespaces/default/services/offlinereporting-service/

 ![Offline reporting Web UI](../img/offline-reporting.png)

+Once you're done, you can remove the RC and service with `kubectl delete rc offlinereporting-rc && kubectl delete service offlinereporting-service`.

+## Customize offline reporting

+If you want to change the offline reporting Web UI you'll have to build your own Docker image.
+My images are hosted on Docker hub and are automated builds.
+This means that whenever the content in `s3-fetcher/` or in `webui/` changes, the respective Docker images are built.
+Note that the Kubernetes Replication Controller (`k8s-offlinereporting-rc.yaml`) is set up in a way that new images are automatically pulled (via `imagePullPolicy: Always`).

-## Build offline reporting Web UI
+### Build offline reporting Web UI

 The offline reporting Web UI is an automated Docker hub build, see: https://hub.docker.com/r/mhausenblas/tsdemo-offline-reporting-ui/

-## Build S3 fetcher
+### Build S3 fetcher

 The S3 data fetcher is an automated Docker hub build, see: https://hub.docker.com/r/mhausenblas/tsdemo-s3-fetcher/

-Manually, these are the steps:
+Manually, the S3 fetcher does the following:

     $ docker run -it alpine:3.2 /bin/sh
     $ curl "https://s3.amazonaws.com/aws-cli/awscli-bundle.zip" -o "awscli-bundle.zip"